mriehl/sublime_pybuilder/README.md

 You can use them to :

 * Run PyBuilder (implies default tasks)
+* Show the coverage of your project (using PyBuilder)
 * Clean your project
 * Run unit tests
 * Run integration tests